South Carolina Social Security Lawyers: Hepatitis and Social Security Benefits

 - Medications, such as an overdose of acetaminophen, which can be deadly

-Hepatitis may begin and get better quickly (acute hepatitis), or cause long-term severe disease (chronic hepatitis).
+Hepatitis may begin and get better quickly (acute), or cause long-term severe disease (chronic).
 In some cases, the infection may lead to liver damage, liver failure, or even liver cancer.

 How severe hepatitis is depends on many factors.
 (National Library of Medicine)